 Set the metronome to 60 BPM (beats per minute).
 Start by strumming a down stroke on the first of every four beats.

 When you can do that easily, try strumming on each beat, while you count 1, 2, 3, 4.

 This is the beginning of your journey to developing rhythm.

 To find out more about strumming, check out my Strum Series of videos on Youtube.
-Here’s a link to the first one.
-Strum series 1 – Beginner strums
+See the link above in this post.

 Hi, I’m Alice

 I’ve been in love with the ukulele since my mother, Sue, taught me three chords when I was six.